andrico1234/hermes-wc/README.md

 Hermes WC also exports a hermes-score-input which is a convenience wrapper over Shoelace's radio button components.

+## Gotchas

+### SSR

+When invoked, the `initializeHermesForm` function performs some DOM operations.
+As a result, it cannot run in a server-side rendered environment.
+If you are using a framework like Next.js, you can use the `useEffect` hook to run the function on the client side.
+If you're using Svelte, you can call `initializeHermesForm` in the `onMount` lifecycle hook.

 ## API

 ### Hermes Wrapper